bluddy/dc_balance_mod/readme.txt

 powerups.
 However, they're very rare, since they require meeting the Enchanter.
 There are 2 problems with the Enchanter: he can stock only 2-4 enchantments, making him of limited utility, and only one enchantment can be active at a time.
-- I changed it so many more enchantments are stocke.
+- I changed it so many more enchantments are stocked.
 - I also made it so you can have as many enchantments active at once as you want.
 It allows you to really overpower your character, but the Enchanter is rare enough that I don't see it as a problem.